gaand/wdi_2_js_demo_spa/README.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

-# Javascript Single Page App (SPA)
+# Javascript Single Page Application (SPA)

 ## Objectives
+- Create a Single Page Application(SPA) for Spotify.
 - Transform a description of a project to a set of **User Stories** and **Domain Objects/Models**.
 - Create a **Namespace** for the application.
 - Use an Immediately Invoked Function Expression(**IIFE**) to implement encapsulation/privacy.
-- Implement the Module Pattern.

 ## Instructions